-Throwing tantrums is part of a child’s development, learning how to calm themselves and control their emotions is an important skill.
-Children have a desire for independence and often get frustrated at not being able to understand or do something.
-Tantrums may also be a sign of wanting attention or a way of showing emotional overload.
+Being able to calm themselves and control their emotions is an important skill for children to learn.
+Children have a desire for independence and often get frustrated at not being able to understand or do something, or may experience emotional overload.

-Positive reinforcement is a good tool for tantrum prevention, especially those tantrums that are a learnt behaviour, rather than an emotional release.
-Most settings have a system for positive reinforcement and the most successful include sticker charts, certificates and ‘golden time’ – letting the child play with something he/she really likes.
-It is also important to take time to think about how the child is feeling if they look sad/angry make use of the quiet areas for him/her to calm down or think about what is making him/her sad.
+Positive reinforcement is also a good tool for tantrum prevention, especially those tantrums that are a learnt behaviour, rather than an emotional release.
+The most successful include sticker charts, certificates, and ‘golden time’ when your child can play with or do something he or she really likes (e.g. a trip to the park).

 Distraction is also a good preventative tool, but it only works if the tantrum is caught before it really gets going.

 Getting to know your child’s particular triggers is valuable as it provides a warning system for a looming meltdown.